alex-bellon/wikipedia/README.md

 - [Just another Perl hacker](https://en.wikipedia.org/wiki/Just_another_Perl_hacker) - a Perl program which prints "Just another Perl hacker," (the comma is canonical but is occasionally omitted).
 Short JAPH programs are often used as signatures in online forums, or as T-shirt designs.
 - [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) - the length of the shortest computer program (in a predetermined programming language) that produces the object as output.
 - [Lasagna code](https://en.wikipedia.org/wiki/Spaghetti_code#Lasagna_code) - code whose layers are so complicated and intertwined that making a change in one layer would necessitate changes in all other layers.
+- [Magic cookie](https://en.wikipedia.org/wiki/Magic_cookie) - a token or short packet of data passed between communicating programs, where the data is typically not meaningful to the recipient program.
+The contents are opaque and not usually interpreted until the recipient passes the cookie data back to the sender or perhaps another program at a later time.
+The cookie is often used like a ticket – to identify a particular event or transaction.
 - [Metasyntactic variable](https://en.wikipedia.org/wiki/Metasyntactic_variable) - a specific word or set of words identified as a placeholder in computer science and specifically computer programming.
 These words are commonly found in source code and are intended to be modified or substituted to be applicable to the specific usage before compilation (translation to an executable).
 - [Polymorphic code](https://en.wikipedia.org/wiki/Polymorphic_code) - code that uses a polymorphic engine to mutate while keeping the original algorithm intact.
 That is, the code changes itself each time it runs, but the function of the code (its semantics) will not change at all.
 - [Quine](https://en.wikipedia.org/wiki/Quine_(computing)) - A self replicating program.